Johnston McCulley: Works

-McCulley's characters
+Characters

 Zorro

 McCulley's Zorro character, reminiscent of Baroness Orczy's Scarlet Pimpernel, was first serialized in the story The Curse of Capistrano in 1919 in the pulp magazine All-Story Weekly.

 Zorro became his most enduring character.
 The appearance of the 1920 Douglas Fairbanks silent movie The Mark of Zorro, based on the first novel, was the direct cause for McCulley's reviving what had originally been a one-time hero plot.

 The popularity of the character led to three novellas appearing in Argosy: The Further Adventures of Zorro (1922), Zorro Rides Again (1931), and The Sign of Zorro (1941).
 In between, he wrote many other novels and stories set in early Spanish California which did not have Zorro as the lead character.
 Republic optioned the character for a serial, Zorro's Fighting Legion, which was released in 1939 and was well received.
 Over the coming decade Republic released three other serials connected in some way with the Zorro character.
 In 1940, The Mark of Zorro remake starring Tyrone Power and Linda Darnell made the character much more widely known to the public at large, and McCulley decided to bring Zorro back with new stories.

 McCulley made an arrangement with the pulp West Magazine to produce a brand new Zorro short story for every issue.
 The first of these stories appeared in July 1944 and the last one appeared in July 1951, the final issue of the publication.
 Fifty-three adventures in all were published in West.
 An additional story (possibly a story originally written for West which went unpublished when West folded) appeared in Max Brand's Western Magazine in the May 1954 issue.
 The final Zorro story appeared in Short Story Magazine in April 1959, after McCulley's death and after Walt Disney's Zorro television program starring Guy Williams had become nationally popular.